Multicast¶

 message and indicates which multicast group the host want to respectively register, unregister to.Hosts will maintain the multicast group registration by periodically sending membership queries with the querier.

-IGMP packets reuse the 224.0.0.1
+IGMP packets target special multicast addresses: 224.0.0.1

-and the 224.0.0.2
+and 224.0.0.2

-source IP address of a multicast group address, thus permitting any host to get
+The IGMP protocol version 2 and 3 are supported.
+IGMP version 3 includes the source IP address of a multicast group address, thus permitting any host to get a flow from a dedicated source.

 Another multicast routing protocol is used to convey multicast traffic from its source to the querier: PIM.